Rohit-Pujari/DjangoTaiwindTemplate/README.md

 # Full-Stack
-This is my first FullStack Project using Django framework , i might use REACT in future Requires:python 3.12.1
+This is repo acts as a template for my Django projects which require tailwind,it has tailwind configured with Django Requires:python 3.12.1